auth0/docs/articles/tutorials/building-multi-tenant-saas-applications-with-azure-active-directory.md

 Before you can create a multi-tenant application in Azure AD you'll need a Microsoft Azure subscription and a domain name (like fabrikamcorp.com).

-## Creating an application in Auth0
+## Create a Client in Auth0

-We'll start by creating an application in Auth0 where we define the Allowed Callback URLs for our application.
+We'll start by creating a Client in Auth0 where we define the Allowed Callback URLs for our application.
 In this example, we're building an ASP.NET MVC application that runs locally and in Azure Web Sites, but remember that this scenario works with any technology and any hosting platform.

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azuread-mt-new-a0-app.png)